Sermon on the mount

 “Dear Lord, Marybeth fell on her steps at home last Tuesday and hurt her knee.
 Now the doctors are telling her she may need surgery, but she was planning to visit her grandchildren in Florida next week, and this surgery might force her to cancel that trip, so we come before you to pray for healing for Marybeth.”

-My personal opinion is that if it’s necessary to give some background information to prayer group members, do so before beginning to pray.
+My personal opinion is that if it’s necessary to give some background information to your prayer group members, do so before beginning to pray.

 Verses 14-15